Woodrow Wilson: Presidential campaigns

+1912 presidential campaign

 Democratic nomination

 Wilson became a prominent 1912 presidential contender immediately upon his election as Governor of New Jersey in 1910, and his clashes with state party bosses enhanced his reputation with the rising Progressive movement.
 In addition to progressives, Wilson enjoyed the support of Princeton alumni such as Cyrus McCormick Jr. and Southerners such as Walter Hines Page, who believed that Wilson's status as a transplanted Southerner gave him broad appeal.
-Edward M. House from Texas was also instrumental in securing Wilson's bid for the presidency as campaign manager and became his Wilson's chief advisor when he became president, where Wilson offered him any cabinet position he wanted, except Secretary of State, but House declined.
+Edward M. House from Texas was also instrumental in securing Wilson's bid for the presidency as campaign manager and became his chief advisor when he became president, where Wilson offered him any cabinet position he wanted, except Secretary of State, but House declined.
 Though Wilson's shift to the left won the admiration of many, it also created enemies such as George Brinton McClellan Harvey, a former Wilson supporter who had close ties to Wall Street.
 In July 1911, Wilson brought William Gibbs McAdoo in to manage the campaign.
 Prior to the 1912 Democratic National Convention, Wilson made a special effort to win the approval of three-time Democratic presidential nominee William Jennings Bryan, whose followers had largely dominated the Democratic Party since the 1896 presidential election.

 Speaker of the House Champ Clark of Missouri was viewed by many as the front-runner for the nomination, while House Majority Leader Oscar Underwood of Alabama also loomed as a challenger.
 Clark found support among the Bryan wing of the party, while Underwood appealed to the conservative Bourbon Democrats, especially in the South.
 In the 1912 Democratic Party presidential primaries, Clark won several of the early contests, but Wilson finished strong with victories in Texas, the Northeast, and the Midwest.
 On the first presidential ballot of the Democratic convention, Clark won a plurality of delegates; his support continued to grow after the New York Tammany Hall machine swung behind him on the tenth ballot.
 Tammany's support backfired for Clark, as Bryan announced that he would not support any candidate that had Tammany's backing, and Clark began losing delegates on subsequent ballots.
 Wilson gained the support of Roger Charles Sullivan and Thomas Taggart by promising the vice presidency to Governor Thomas R. Marshall of Indiana. and several Southern delegations shifted their support from Underwood to Wilson.
 Wilson finally won two-thirds of the vote on the convention's 46th ballot, and Marshall became Wilson's running mate.